sb2nov/mac-setup/SystemPreferences/README.md

     location /path/to/screenshots/ && killall SystemUIServer`

 ## Security & Privacy

-- set `Require Password ... after sleep or screen saver begins` to `immediately`
+- Set `Require Password ... after sleep or screen saver begins` to `immediately`
 - Enable FileVault to encrypt your hard drive
 - Turn on Firewall